MoonLeeeaf/NHttpd/readme.md

 > [!WARNING]
 > You need to restart NHttpd if some code's dependence has been changed.
-> For example, a.html required a file named b.js (through "require('./b.js')" in <js> block) , even you edit b.js,  a.html will still output the same result until you restart the server.
+> For example, a.html required a file named b.js (through "require('./b.js')" in <script nhttpd>) , even you edit b.js,  a.html will still output the same result until you restart the server.

 ### Credits